Ustaše in Australia: Other associated violence

 Increased violence relating to Croatian-Australian sporting clubs was also occurring in 1972.
 In particular, Melbourne Croatia Soccer Club received a life ban (later reduced to several years) from the Victorian state federation due to fans bashing players from the Footscray JUST team and invading the pitch during a game against a Jewish team.
-The club president for Melbourne Croatia at the time was Enver Begović who was a soldier in both the Ustaša army and the Nazi SS Handschar division during WW2.
+The club president for Melbourne Croatia at the time was Enver Begović, a soldier in both the Ustaša army and the Nazi SS Handschar division during World War II.
 Begović died in 2008 but remains an honoured life member of Football Victoria.

 The Ustaša led violence within Australia during this time was also occurring within the context of significant terrorist activities being performed by related groups overseas.
 This included the 1971 Yugoslav Embassy shooting, the 1972 bombing of the Yugoslav airliner JAT Flight 367, and the hijacking of Scandinavian Airlines System Flight 130 in September 1972.
 Strong support for these acts of terrorism was evident within the Croatian-Australian community and during this crisis Australia was seen as a possible haven for the terrorists involved.

 Crackdown on Ustaše under the Whitlam and Fraser governments

-In late 1972, the Whitlam government came to power in Australia and immediately a large number of raids were conducted on known Ustaše organisers and sympathesisers.
+In late 1972, the Whitlam government came to power in Australia and immediately a large number of raids were conducted on known Ustaše organisers and sympathisers.
 Major figures were arrested and a significant amount of bomb-making materials were confiscated.
 A major plan to train another 109 insurgents in Australia and send them into Yugoslavia was disrupted.
 This plan was organised by Srećko Rover in conjunction with the high level Ustaše leader Dinko Šakić who was exiled in Spain. Šakić was a close relation of "Maks" Luburić and was also a commander of the notorious Jasenovac concentration camps during WW2.